deepkit/deepkit-framework/packages/type/README.md

 * Support declaring method arguments and return type for method serialization
 * Implicit type detection as far as Typescript allows it technically
 * Supports getters
 * One decorator for all.
-Best and mist efficient UX possible, with full type hinting support
+Best and most efficient UX possible, with full type hinting support
 * Soft type castings (so implicit cast from number -> string, if necessary)